 Some hotels, shops and restaurants may still accept cash payments, so it’s worth taking a small amount of cash, just in case.
 But be prepared for some to accept card payments only.
 It’s a good idea to take a credit or debit card, like Mastercard and/or Visa, on holiday with you to pay for anything you need.
 Make sure your cards are set up to work abroad before you travel.

 Does the country I’m travelling to need any further information from me?

 Some countries require you fill out a health declaration, also known as a Passenger Locator Form, before you travel – most will need you to complete this at least a day before you depart.
-Please visit the FCO website to check entry requirements.
+Some countries also require you to submit a negative COVID-19 PCR test.
 If you don’t complete a Passenger Locator Form, and provide test results for countries that require this, you may be denied boarding.
 This can even result in being issued a fine when you arrive in your destination.
 We’ve put together information on health declarations and Passenger Locator Forms, and testing requirements.
 You’ll also find more information on the Foreign Office website.

 Should I allow more time to get through the airport?